4 August 2023

 Prof. Kees Waaldijk (academic coordinator of this summer school), Professor of Comparative Sexual Orientation Law, Leiden University

 Legal and other professionals in governmental and non-governmental organisations, as well as advanced students are invited to apply.
-Completion of at least one year of university education is required, as is some knowledge of law, human rights and SOGI issues.
+Completion of at least one year of university education including several law courses is required, as is some knowledge of human rights law and SOGI issues.
+For participants and potential participants, a list of online video/audio/reading materials has been put together: the Leiden Overview on SOGIESC in International Law.
+These materials (some of which are by former and future speakers of this summer school) offer a good preparation for taking part.